The creation of the PPK programme is the result of Goverment cooperation:

 Simple rules and private savings

-- The employee will also be able to make a transfer payment:
+- make a transfer payment:

-The role of Polish Development Fund
+The role of the Polish Development Fund